google/exposure-notifications-server/docs/getting-started/estimating-costs.md

 * Export Cleanup
 * Exposure Cleanup
 * Export
 * Exposure
 * Federation In
 * Federation Out

+Most of the services run periodically, not constantly.
+For this reason it is likely no higher than 6 containers at this scale.
+Likely, estimating as if 3-4 of these containers would get a reasonable upper limit.
+The resource limits of a container are specified in the
+[terraform resource limits](https://github.com/google/exposure-notifications-server/blob/master/terraform/service_federationin.tf#L63)
-Let's assume we run ~4 containers constantly as much of the operation is batch and won't account for constant use.
-Also, we can reflect on the default [terraform resource limits](https://github.com/google/exposure-notifications-server/blob/master/terraform/service_federationin.tf#L63) of 2 CPU and 1G memory per container.
+as 2 CPU and 1G memory per container.

-**Projected Monthly Cost: $500 - 1000**
+**Projected Monthly Cost: $500 - $750**

 ## SQL Database Costs
 https://cloud.google.com/sql/pricing